 To check this concern, TikTok has set safety guidelines that prevent strangers from sending inappropriate messages to children.
 Additionally, children under 16 years are not allowed to send or receive any private messages.
 Unfortunately, many children use TikTok with a false date of birth, causing their safety to be at risk.

 - Collection of data: Earlier, TikTok had been blamed for illegally collecting the data of children less than 13 years old and fined $5 million by the US Federal Trade Commission (6).
-Therefore, children must avoid sharing and storing their personal information on TikTok.
+Therefore, children must avoid sharing and storing their personal information on TikTok for the purposes of personal and digital safety.

 What Do Parents Need To Know About TikTok For Kids?